Le Plantier de Costebelle: Queen Victoria at the Villa des Palmiers

 Queen Victoria at Plantier de Costebelle (Villa des Palmiers).

 Queen Victoria arriving at the Anglican chapel in Costebelle (All Saints Church) after visiting the Villa des Palmiers.
 In the background, the Plantier pine forest.

 On 23 March 1892, the Count and Countess of Guichen hosted Queen Victoria, who had chosen Hyères as her holiday destination on the French Riviera.
-The monarch resided in Costebelle, possibly at the Villa des Palmiers before moving definitively to the Hôtel de Costebelle and the Hôtel de l’Ermitage.
-She arrived at her hosts’ home accompanied by Princess Beatrice and the chaplain of the Anglican Church of Costebelle, “All Saints Church,” Reverend Archibald Knollys.
+The monarch resided in Costebelle, possibly at the Villa des Palmiers before moving definitively to the Hôtel de Costebelle and the Hôtel de l'Ermitage.
+She arrived at her hosts' home accompanied by Princess Beatrice and the chaplain of the Anglican Church of Costebelle, "All Saints Church," Reverend Archibald Knollys.
 As a token of gratitude, Victoria offered the owners of the Villa des Palmiers a rare variety of tulip, imported from India, which still blooms in the park.
-The English-language press of the time closely followed the Queen’s visit to the French Riviera, documenting her every move.
-It reported that Victoria visited the Guichen family multiple times and that a special path had been laid within the Villa des Palmiers to accommodate the Queen and her carriage, often pulled by Jacquot, the famous little gray donkey who drove her through the fragrant pine trails of Costebelle:
+The English-language press of the time closely followed the Queen's visit to the French Riviera, documenting her every move.
+It reported that Victoria visited the Guichen family multiple times and that a special path had been laid within the Villa des Palmiers to accommodate the Queen and her carriage, often pulled by Jacquot, the famous little gray donkey who drove her through the fragrant pine trails of Costebelle.

-(...)
-The Villa des Palmiers of the Count de Guichen has also been visited twice since I last wrote.
-A special path has also been made to this residence for the use of the Queen and her small donkey-carriage (...)

-— The Daily Graphic, “life”, Tuesday 12 April 1892.